-RICKY LEE: (W)ri(gh)ting wrongs
+Ricky Lee: (W)ri(gh)ting wrongs

 So great are Lee’s accomplishments in film and television that it is easy to overlook the fact that he first won recognition not as a screenwriter, but as a fictionist.
 His “Huwag, Huwag Mong Kukuwentuhan ang Batang si Wei Fung” (Don’t, Don’t Tell Stories to Young Wei Fung) and “Servando Magdamag” won the top prize in the short story in Filipino category in the Carlos Palanca Memorial Awards for Literature in 1969 and 1970, respectively, when he was only in his early 20s.

-Both stories, Lee said, were heavily influenced by William Faulkner, one of four celebrated authors—Fyodor Dostoevsky, Nick Joaquin, and Kerima Polotan were the other three—whose books he had read and reread in the small public library of Daet municipality in Camarines Norte province, where he grew up lonely and motherless since he was five.
+Both stories were heavily influenced by William Faulkner, one of four celebrated authors—Fyodor Dostoevsky, Nick Joaquin, and Kerima Polotan were the other three—whose books he had read and reread in the small public library of Daet municipality in Camarines Norte province, where he grew up lonely and motherless since he was five.

 “Para akong nakakulong sa isang maliit na bayan gaya ng Daet (I was like imprisoned in a small town like Daet), wanting to escape, wanting to go to the bigger world,” Lee, the son of an immigrant from China’s Fujian province, told The Manila Times in a recent interview.
 “Basa ako nang basa ng libro para makatakas [at]makapunta sa bigger world (I constantly read books to escape and travel to that bigger world).”